 First and foremost was the World Technique, now more widely known as Sandplay (see Understanding Children’s Sandplay) pioneered by Lowenfeld in the early 1930s.
 Lowenfeld understood that children “think with their hands” through action.

-Her next invention was the Lowenfeld Mosaics (see Expressing the Shape and Colour of Personality: Using Lowenfeld Mosaics in Psychotherapy and Cross-cultural Research by Thérèse Mei-Yau Woodcock).
+Her next invention was the Lowenfeld Mosaic Test (see Expressing the Shape and Colour of Personality: Using Lowenfeld Mosaics in Psychotherapy and Cross-cultural Research by Thérèse Mei-Yau Woodcock).
 The Mosaic Test is a projective tool which allows the child to paint a self-portrait of themselves in action.
 With colleagues working world-wide, the Mosaics have also been found useful in teasing out cultural differences (see above).

 Lowenfeld’s long experience of watching children and adults use these non-verbal techniques of communication resulted in the development of her own original theories, in particular the Theory of Protosystem Thinking (see Selected Papers, also in Therese Mei-Yau Woodcock above).